ungerj38/ungerj38.github.io/README.md

 2. Commit your work with `git commit -m 'Your message'`.
 3. Set the remote repository you want to add to with the command `$ git remote add location https://github.com/USERNAME/REPOSITORY_NAME.git`where USERNAME is your GitHub username and REPOSITORY_NAME is the name of the remote repository on GitHub.
 The parameter "location" can be anything you want, just as long as it is the same as in the command in the next step.
 4. Push your repository to GitHub with `git push -u location BRANCH-NAME` where BRANCH-NAME is the name of the branch in your local repository.
-5. In your GitHub repository, go to the Settings page next to the gear icon.
-Then, select the Pages section.
+5. Go to the Settings page in your GitHub repository.
+6. Select the Pages section.
-6. Set the branch and directory in which you placed your website.
+7. Set the branch and directory in which you placed your website.
 So, if you pushed your site to the `docs` folder of the `main` branch, select those.
-7. Check your site from the link given in the Pages section.<br>Note: If the box that contains your link is blue, the site has not finished updating.
+8. Check your site from the link given in the Pages section.<br>Note: If the box that contains your link is blue, the site has not finished updating.
 Be patient.
 It sometimes takes a while.
 When it is green, you are good to go.

-Etter highlights that hosting you resume in an updatable format such as a website is important.
-Formats that cannot be updated, such as PDFs, have the problem of leaving people with out of date information on their end.
-When you update your PDF stored resume, yours is up to date, but anybody that was sent an older version is not.
-Storing you resume on a website can solve this.
+One of the advantages of using this process is that it can be scripted.
+While difficult to learn, it makes work much more efficient in the long run.
 Your resume might look something like this.
 ![Animation](https://github.com/ungerj38/ungerj38.github.io/blob/main/Animation.gif)

 ### More Resources